sunlightpolicy/opendatapoliciesstatic/_documents/cambridge-ma-2014-06-02.md

 <strong>“ITD”</strong> means the City’s Information Technology Department.

-<strong>“Machine Readable” means in a format that is reasonably structured to allow for automated processing, including but not limited to application programming interface (“API”) or to comma separated values (“CSV”</strong>).
+<strong>“Machine Readable”</strong> means in a format that is reasonably structured to allow for automated processing, including but not limited to application programming interface (“API”) or to comma separated values (“CSV”).

 <strong>“Massachusetts Public Records Law”</strong> will mean M.G.L. c.
 4, § 7(26), M.G.L. c.
 66, § 10, and 950 CMR 32.